 - Step 1 Collect soil core samples and measure the depth of the feldspar marker or measure the sediment accumulated at the sediment pin, and collect a soil core sample to the depth of accumulated sediment.
 See the Quality Assurance section below for discussion of compaction and compaction avoidance. - Step 2 Multiple samples collected at the same plot may be aggregated provided that the uncertainty and guidance for estimating the appropriate number of samples is documented. - Step 3 For bulk density analysis, a single core shall be collected next to the core collected for determination of soil carbon content.
-Bulk density shall be determined as per methodology described in Blake and Hartge (1986).
-Soil samples need to be thoroughly dried until their weight no longer changes and then the weight of each section needs to be divided by the volume. - Step 4 The mass of carbon per unit volume is calculated by determining the product of the carbon concentration and bulk density (g/cm).
+Soil samples need to be thoroughly dried until their weight no longer changes and then the weight of each section needs to be divided by the volume. - Step 4 The mass of carbon per unit volume is calculated as the product of the carbon concentration and bulk density.